Azure-Samples/azure-functions-pytorch-image-identify/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This sample shows how to set up, write and deploy a Python Machine Learning inference Azure Function app which uses Remote Build and Bring your own Storage features.
+This sample shows how to set up, write and deploy a Python Machine Learning inference Azure Function App which uses Remote Build and Bring your own Storage features.
 It uses the pre-trained PyTorch image recognition models from here.

 ### Prerequisites